-- Step 44: Make some more plays using the START PLAY and SAVE PLAY buttons. - Step 45: Tag them with different key words and mark only some of them as key plays. - Plays - Step 46: In the Plays list, you'll see some options next to the Filters label just above the Plays List.
+- Step 44: Make some more plays using the START PLAY and SAVE PLAY buttons. - Step 45: Tag them with different key words and mark only some of them as key plays.

+Step 46: In the Plays list, you'll see some options next to the Filters label just above the Plays List.
 In the Tags field, pick one of the tags that you used in the list.
-In figure 6.14 on the next page, you'll see that we have two plays that match the "run" tag. - Step 47: Notice that in figure 6.14 on the following page one of the plays is a key play.
-Clicking the Key Plays button next to Filters will result in only the key play to be shown.
+In figure 2.14, you'll see that we have two plays that match the "run" tag.

-FIGURE 6.14: Filtering by "run".
+FIGURE 2.14: Filtering by "run".

-- Step 48: Clicking the Clear button next to the Tags field will show all key plays. - Step 49: Play around with filters by creating more plays and adding multiple tags to them.
+- Step 47: Notice that in figure 2.14 one of the plays is a key play.
+Clicking the Key Plays button next to Filters will result in only the key play to be shown. - Step 48: Clicking the Clear button next to the Tags field will show all key plays. - Step 49: Play around with filters by creating more plays and adding multiple tags to them.
 Make a filter with two or three short plays in the list, which we'll be using in the next section. - Step 50: In this filtered list, mark one or two angles as "good" in each play.

-6.8 Creating a Sequence
+2.8 Creating a Sequence

 A sequence is an edited presentation of a collection of one or more plays or clips.
 Example uses include highlights packages, sponsorship breaks and other uses.
-Sequences are created in the Sequences List and the Storyboard.
+Sequences are created in the Sequences List and the Story-board.

 As of ZEPLAY 4.0, a sequence can be replayed from any output and more than one sequence can be cued at the same time.
-We'll review that in section 6.10 on page 70.
+We'll review that in section 2.10 on the following page.